Chrome 81 arrives with Web NFC Origin Trial, AR features, and mixed images autoupgraded to HTTPS

 Chrome 81 for Android is rolling out slowly on Google Play.
 The changelog isn’t available yet — it merely states that “This release includes stability and performance improvements.”
 The main change is likely the aforementioned Web NFC Origin Trial.

-Chrome 81 for iOS isn’t yet rolling out on Apple’s App Store but it should hit in the coming days.
+Chrome 81 for iOS isn’t yet rolling out on Apple’s App Store, but it should hit in the coming days.

 Security fixes